cloudify-cosmo/getcloudify.org/source/composer_license.md

 attorney’s fees) arising from claims related to your use of the Software as well as from your failure to comply with these Terms.

-8. CLOUDIFY COMPOSER DISCLAIMER.
-THE COMPOSER IS AN EVALUATION VERSION SOFTWARE AND MAY NOT REPRESENT THE FINAL PRODUCT AND MAY CONTAIN BUGS, ERRORS AND OTHER PROBLEMS.
-YOU WILL PROMPTLY RETURN OR DESTROY ALL COPIES OF THE COMPOSER UPON THE EARLIER OF GIGASPACES’ REQUEST OR THE COMMERCIAL RELEASE OF A FINAL PRODUCT.
-YOUR USE OF THE COMPOSER IS AT YOUR OWN RISK TAKING INTO THE FACT THAT YOU ARE AWARE THAT THIS IS AN EVALUATION VERSION SOFTWARE.
-SEE SECTION 9 FOR ADDITIONAL LIMITED WARRANTY AND LIABILITY LIMITATIONS RELATED TO THE COMPOSER.

-9. LIMITATION OF LIABILITY AND WARRANTY.
+8. LIMITATION OF LIABILITY AND WARRANTY.
 TO THE FULLEST EXTENT PROVIDED BY LAW, THE COMPOSER IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND.
 GIGASPACES, ITS AFFILIATES, SUBSIDIARIES AND ITS THIRD PARTY LICENSORS DISCLAIM ANY WARRANTIES REGARDING THE SECURITY, RELIABILITY,